-We pay many claims at the full rate negotiated charge with in-network providers, except for your share of the costs.
+We pay many claims at the full rate negotiated charge with contracting dental providers and the recognized charge with non-contracting dental providers, except for your share of the costs.
 But sometimes we pay only some of the claim.
 And sometimes we don't pay at all.
-Any time we don't pay even part of the claim, that is called an "adverse determination".
+Any time we don't pay even part of the claim, that is called an "adverse determination" or "adverse decision".